The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 ## Assigning Value to Gluttony

 While it may not be super important to assign a potency value to Gluttony, it could potentially be useful for scenarios or quickly napkin-mathing situations.
 The best way to look at a Gluttony isn’t by itself, but as a replacement for a Bloodstalk variant.
 They both share the same cost, but Blood Stalks are always available, while Gluttony has a minute-long cooldown.
-We can do this by using some bits and pieces of the equation about to piece things together:
+We can do this by using some bits of the equation and piecing things together:

 * Gluttony gains +100p over an Unveiled action on use.
 * Gluttony provides an additional Shroud building GCD or = 520 + 10Y - 407 -10X

-  * Since we have the values for X and Y, we can plugin them into come up with a potency gain of 288.8, assuming we are able to utilize the Shroud.
+  * Since we have the values for X and Y, we can plug them in and come up with a potency gain of 288.8, assuming we are able to utilize the Shroud.
-* We can conclude that if the Shroud is used, then Gluttony is gain of 388.8 potency.
+* We can conclude that if the Shroud is used, then Gluttony is a gain of 388.8 potency.
 If we remove the resources from the equation to simulate losing a Gluttony cast that would not gain a Shroud or lose a Soul spender, we get that its gain is only 213 potency.